davebarnwell/humanize-time-php/README.md

 humanize-time-php
 =================

-given a time express it as relative to now in
+  given a time express it as relative to now a bit like twitter. in x minutes OR x hours ago. handles future as well as past times

     $dt = new HumanizeTime('2014-12-01 15:30:32');